-Client to send only deltas of sub trees,

-Sequence clarification (sequence to apply to items as well as commands),

-Enhancing user alerts to enable their use for richer user interaction and processes,

-Revised application layer authentication mechanisms to improve interoperability,

-Method for discovering level of support of optional DM features in a Client.

 These work items will greatly enhance the already deployed OMA Device Management functionality and they will meet the provisioning and management challenges imposed by converged/multimode devices.

 Deliverable(s):

 This work will initially result in the creation of Requirements and Architecture documents.